kearutherford/BerkeleyForestsAnalytics/README.md

     (0).
 The class of this variable will be coerced to factor.

-6.  `decay_class` Must be a variable (column) in the provided dataframe or tibble.
-For standing dead trees, the decay class should be 1, 2, 3, 4, or 5 (see “Structural decay of standing dead trees” section in “Background information for tree biomass estimations” below).
+6.  `decay_class` Must be a variable (column) in the provided dataframe or tibble (see “Structural decay of standing dead trees” section in “Background information for tree biomass estimations (prior to NSVB framework)” below).
+For standing dead trees, the decay class should be 1, 2, 3, 4, or 5 (see “Decay class codes tables” section in “General background information for tree biomass estimations” below).
 For live trees, the decay class should be NA or 0.
 The class of this variable will be coerced to character.

 7.  `species` Must be a variable (column) in the provided dataframe or tibble.
 Specifies the species of the individual tree.
-Must follow four-letter species code or FIA naming conventions (see “Species code tables” in “Background information for tree biomass estimations” below).
+Must follow four-letter species code or FIA naming conventions (see “Species code tables” in “General background information for tree biomass estimations” below).
 The class of this variable will be coerced to character.